roma245/gwas-tools/README.md

-This code is under refactoring.
+This code is under refactoring and will be reorganized.

 ### Dependencies